Have you dreamed of Scottish islands?

 Order autographed copies of the Scottish Island Novels

-O'Leary is here and ready for adoption!
+Rescue cat O'Leary is ready for adoption!

-The character of O'Leary is based on a real cat, a rescue Burmese named MacDougall who lived with us for two and one-half years until he died of cancer in September 2007.
+The character of O'Leary is based on a rescue Burmese named MacDougall who lived with us for two and one-half years until he died of cancer in September 2007.
 He was very special and we still love and miss him very much.
 O'Leary accurately describes his adoption, his quirks and his character with two exceptions: MacDougall didn't speak English and he did not discover a crack in our basement walls leading to alternative realities.
 It wasn't for lack of trying, though; he made a break for the basement every time he could evade our clutching hands and exasperated shouts.

 MacDougall, this one's for you.

 O'Leary, Kat and Cary Grant is published by Amber Skye Publishing, my dear friend Judith Palmateer's new company.
-It is softcover, 233 pages, and retails for $15.95.
+It is soft cover, 233 pages, and retails for $15.95.

 Westering Home

-The White Rose of Scotland (sequel)
+The White Rose of Scotland (sequel to WH)

 The Devil and the Dark Island (the story continues)